BioSciResearch/optimus_bind_sample/README.md

  - **Fast** – Upper limit of 30 minutes per mutation.
 	 - *Problem:* Accurately simulating the physics of the mutation’s effect on ∆∆G can take ~180 hrs for a single mutation.
-	 - *Impact:* For every <u>cancer</>, there can be hundreds of associated “driver” mutations whose identification may help save lives.
-Protein engineering is another case where speed is critical as each amino acid is evaluated at each position in one variant of the procedure.
+	 - *Impact:* For every <u>cancer</u>, there can be hundreds of associated “driver” mutations whose identification may help save lives. <u>Protein engineering</u> is another case where speed is critical, as each amino acid is evaluated at each position in one variant of the procedure.
 This generates hundreds of mutations if the sites are independent and many, many more if they are not.
  - **Accurate** – r>0.9 and an average error of <1 kcal/mol.
  - **Open source**
 	 - Many computational projects are locked up in web servers.
 Anyone can use this program and may build off it if they so desire.